Charlotte vacation rentals

 Book unique homes, vacation rentals, and more on Airbnb

 Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Get the amount of space that is right for you

 Charlotte house rentals

 Cosmopolitan Charlotte is North Carolina’s largest city, with towering Uptown skyscrapers, unique museums, and a plethora of lively neighborhoods steeped in history.
 The municipality rose to prominence in the early 19th century during Carolina’s gold rush, and later prospered thanks to thriving cotton, textile, and banking industries.
 If you hear someone call it the Queen City, that’s because Charlotte is named after the wife of King George III.

 The weather is suitable for adventuring in nature year-round, and the number of indoor and outdoor attractions is staggering; in the morning you can hike the trails in Little Sugar Creek Greenway or spike your adrenaline at the U.S. National Whitewater Center — the world’s largest manmade whitewater river.
 Later on you can marvel at the NASCAR Hall of Fame or wander the Daniel Stowe Botanical Garden.
 Finally, you can finish the day strong by sampling craft beers or catching a show at the Blumenthal Performing Arts Center.
 These are only a few of the many reasons this place regularly makes lists of the best U.S. cities to live in.

-What are the top things to do in Charlotte?
+Top things to do in Charlotte

 U.S. National Whitewater Center